 Yeah, I’m talking about that warehouse fight scene.

 Now THAT is the Batman fight that I’ve been waiting to see since the 1989 Batman film.

-Here’s the thing, even way back when Ben Affleck was cast as Batman, I remember everyone else freaking out, but I immediately thought he was a good choice.
-Affleck has never been a favorite actor of mine, but I’d seen him in enough films to know that he was great actor.
+Here’s the thing, even way back when Ben Affleck was first cast as Batman, I remember everyone else freaking out, but I immediately thought he was a good choice.
+Affleck has never been a favorite actor of mine, but I’d seen him in enough films to know that he is a very good actor.
 And at this point he was now an accomplished director as well.
 So casting him seemed like quite a coup of Warner Bros.
-Now, while I still didn’t like the film, I thought the was still a good choice, much the same way I think Henry Cavill is a great choice for Superman, despite the bad scripts he’s given.
-Nevertheless, with Affleck having a hand in writing it, I think he has the potential to give us a really epic Batman film.
+Now, while I still didn’t like the film, I thought that he was still a good choice, much the same way I think Henry Cavill is a great choice for Superman, despite the bad scripts he’s given.
+And now, with Affleck having a hand in writing it, I think he has the potential to give us a really epic solo Batman film.
 The fact that they’re using Deathstroke as the villain, with Sofia Vergara’s husband playing him, is a an interesting choice.
 Although personally I still think it would have been better to bring in Will Smith as Deadshot, and have him be the villain.

 This time removing the “anti-hero” aspect from Suicide Squad, and just have him being a flat-out bad guy, something Smith hasn’t done yet, but I’d like to see how he’d pull it off.